National Defense Brotherhood: Downfall

 The Atomic bombings of Hiroshima and Nagasaki and the Soviet declaration of war on 6 and 9 August 1945 created a tense and uncertain atmosphere across Tokyo.
 As rumours that the government was preparing to accept the terms of the Potsdam Declaration, various groups began planning a pre-emptive military uprising to halt the impending surrender.
 From 10 to 14 August 1945, the Dōshikai's Tokyo headquarters swarmed with numerous radical nationalists, parliamentarians and junior officers, all gathering informally to plan some form of resistance to the government.
 Lamenting their situation and the role they had played in bringing it about, Dōshikai leaders remarked:

 If Tōjō had still been in power, he would have resisted until the very end...we would never have surrendered to the Anglo-Americans.

 While the Dōshikai acted as a key political mediator for the various conspiracy groups emerging in the capital, even their most optimistic members had begun reckoning with the gravity of Japan's situation.
 While positive that a Military Dictatorship would allow for Kishi's technocratic plans to adequately defend Japan against an Allied ground invasion, Dōshikai members conceded that the Greater East Asia Co-Prosperity Sphere was totally lost under any circumstances, that the Japanese armies would immediately withdraw from the fighting in China, and that Manchukuo would ultimately have to be abandoned.
 Without any plan to deal with future Atomic strikes on the mainland other than proposing a general evacuation of the cities, members of the Dōshikai imagined no future for the Japanese Empire other than its holdings in Okinawa and "Half of Korea."

-While no evidence exists claiming Kishi had any knowledge of the 14-15 December attempt on the Imperial House, the alignment of the Kyūjō officers and members of the Dōshikai on the conduct of the war suggests that he was, at the very minimum, sympathetic to their cause and unopposed to a military government.
+While no evidence exists claiming Kishi had any knowledge or personal involvement in the 14–15 August 1945 attempt on the Imperial House, the alignment of the Kyūjō officers and members of the Dōshikai on the conduct of the war suggests only that he was, at the very minimum, sympathetic to their cause and unopposed to a military government.
+As Levidis states more directly, "Kishi and his political allies opposed surrender and were deeply implicated in the rebellious young officers attempt to seize control of the government" in the incident.
 On the morning of 15 August, as the officers responsible for the failed insurrection committed suicide on the Nijubashi Bridge, the Kishi faction met in an undisclosed office close by and agreed to formally disband the Dōshikai, thus ending the "Continue the War" movement entirely.

 According to Levidis, the Dōshikai represented the culmination of Kishi's most radical impulses prior to his major political reorientation after the end of the war.
 At the same time, the actions and aspirations of the group also reflected Kishi's unrelenting political ambition in a time of total war and ruthless imperialism.
 Reflecting on Kishi and the Dōshikai in his 1974 memoirs, Nakatani wrote:

 Perhaps if Japan had not suffered the bitterness of defeat, the first Kishi cabinet might have been realized ten years earlier.